Aspartic acid

 Aspartic acid (symbol Asp or D; the ionic form is known as aspartate), is an α-amino acid that is used in the biosynthesis of proteins.
+The L-isomer of aspartic acid is one of the 22 proteinogenic amino acids, i.e., the building blocks of proteins.

+D-aspartic acid is one of two D-amino acids commonly found in mammals.
+Apart from a few rare exceptions, D-aspartic acid is not used for protein synthesis but is incorporated into some peptides and plays a role as a neurotransmitter/neuromodulator.

-Like all other amino acids, it contains an amino group and a carboxylic acid.
+Like all other amino acids, aspartic acid contains an amino group and a carboxylic acid.
 Its α-amino group is in the protonated –NH form under physiological conditions, while its α-carboxylic acid group is deprotonated −COO− under physiological conditions.
 Aspartic acid has an acidic side chain (CH2COOH) which reacts with other amino acids, enzymes and proteins in the body.
 Under physiological conditions (pH 7.4) in proteins the side chain usually occurs as the negatively charged aspartate form, −COO−.
 It is a non-essential amino acid in humans, meaning the body can synthesize it as needed.
 It is encoded by the codons GAU and GAC.

-D-Aspartate is one of two D-amino acids commonly found in mammals.[3]

 In proteins aspartate sidechains are often hydrogen bonded to form asx turns or asx motifs, which frequently occur at the N-termini of alpha helices.

-The L-isomer of Asp is one of the 22 proteinogenic amino acids, i.e., the building blocks of proteins.
-Aspartic acid, like glutamic acid, is classified as an acidic amino acid, with a pKa of 3.9, however in a peptide this is highly dependent on the local environment, and could be as high as 14.
-Asp is pervasive in biosynthesis.
+Aspartic acid, like glutamic acid, is classified as an acidic amino acid, with a pKa of 3.9; however, in a peptide this is highly dependent on the local environment, and could be as high as 14.

+The one-letter code D for aspartate was assigned arbitrarily, with the proposed mnemonic asparDic acid.

 Discovery

-Aspartic acid was first discovered in 1827 by Auguste-Arthur Plisson and Étienne Ossian Henry by hydrolysis of asparagine, which had been isolated from asparagus juice in 1806.
+Aspartic acid was first discovered in 1827 by Auguste-Arthur Plisson and Étienne-Ossian Henry by hydrolysis of asparagine, which had been isolated from asparagus juice in 1806.
 Their original method used lead hydroxide, but various other acids or bases are now more commonly used instead.